 Boston STD Clinic

-The Boston STD Clinic performs rapid-HIV testing as well as screening for chlamydia, gonorrhea, syphilis, and hepatitis C. The STD Clinic also provides STD treatment to all clients testing positive, known STD contacts, and those who are symptomatic.
-The diagnosing/treating providers and STD treatment regimens are accessible during all operating hours of the clinic.
+The Boston STD Clinic performs basic screening for HIV as well as for Chlamydia, Gonorrhea, Syphilis and Hepatitis C. The STD Clinic provides STD treatment to all clients testing positive, known STD contacts, and those who are symptomatic.
+PrEP consultations and prescriptions are also available.

 - For more information: www.bostonstdclinic.com